AdrianAntico/QuickEcharts/README.md

 QuickEcharts is a Python package that enables one to plot Echarts quickly.
 It piggybacks off of the pyecharts package that pipes into Apache Echarts.
 Pyecharts is a great package for fully customizing plots but is quite a challenge to make use of quickly.
 QuickEcharts solves this with a simple API for defining plotting elements and data, along with automatic data wrangling operations, using polars, to correctly structure data fast.

+For the Code Examples below, there is a dataset in the QuickEcharts/datasets folder named FakeBevData.csv that you can download for replication purposes.

 # Installation
 ```
 pip install git+https://github.com/AdrianAntico/QuickEcharts.git#egg=quickecharts